ekzyis/algosound/README.md

 This Gen 2 Sonification has been already implemented in bubblesort.

 Implementation of the graph algorithms has not started yet because I want to focus more on synths and sonification before starting to implement two algorithms from scratch, including a whole new visualization.

+### Update #3  "Finished gen 2 sonification... and some UI!" - 11.02.18
+An user interface has been implemented with the controlP5-library.
+The UI supports functionality for starting, pausing and resetting the sorting and a button to change between both currently implemented sonifications "WAVE" and "SCALE".

+This means of course that the gen 2 sonification has been added to all algorithms.
+The fundamental process of creating this was about producing harmonic notes - in contrast to the random nature of the previous sonification.
+Therefore, I created a scale in SuperCollider and mapped the values of the current accessed elements to this scale, producing a harmonic tone which represents the accessed element.
+The current scale (which should be G#-minor - but I'm not a music expert) is not interchangeable by user input.
+This should change in the future since it has a lot of potential to increase the overall spectrum of sound, amplified by the combination of other still-to-be-added user input.

+Furthermore, I have come to a point where I can no longer keep the sketches separated since this causes (and caused) a lot of unnecessary extra work.
+When fixing something in one sketch, most of the times the same fix needs to be done in the other sketches.
+This sounds as annoying as it is.
+I should have put more thought into the software engineering side of this project before writing a lot of code but what has been done can't be undone, I guess. <br />
+My solution to this problem will probably be a single Java application which imports the processing.core-package.
+In native java code, it will be a lot easier to sustain a good workflow.
+With abstract classes for the sorting thread implementations, static methods in different utility-classes (which can't be done in Processing code like in Java) and different packages, working on this project will be a lot more fun and less exhausting.
+The management of the different .sc-files for the sonification are also separated, even though there are mostly only minor differences among those files (a lot of copy-paste in there).
+Uniting them while maintaining the ability to make differences between the sonifications of the algorithms will be another goal for the next update to come.

+**Summary of goals for next update**:
+ * Create more user input to enhance sonifications
+ * Fix the "copy-and-paste"-issue of the source files